VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-single.md

 ### 4. Check the obtained result in your browser

-To check that VictoriaMetrics has collected metrics from the k8s cluster open in browser [http://127.0.0.1:3000/dashboards](http://127.0.0.1:3000/dashboards) and choose `Kubernetes Cluster Monitoring (via Prometheus)` dashboard.
+To check that VictoriaMetrics has collects metrics from the k8s cluster open in browser [http://127.0.0.1:3000/dashboards](http://127.0.0.1:3000/dashboards) and choose `Kubernetes Cluster Monitoring (via Prometheus)` dashboard.
 Use `admin` for login and `password` that you previously obtained from kubectl.

 <p align="center">
   <img src="guide-vmsingle-grafana-dashboards.png" width="800" alt="">